aafthxb/LabRecord/README.md

 ## 🔢 Changing the Program Order

-Edit `generated/order.json` and move filenames up or down.
+Drag programs into place from the homepage's edit mode, or manually edit `generated/order.json` and move filenames up or down.
 The website displays cards in the same order.

 ---

 ## 📁 Project Structure

     .
-    ├── assets/
+    ├── api/              # Serverless functions powering the web editor (commit, delete, batch save, verify) ├── assets/
     ├── generated/
     ├── programs/